kandolfp/ws22-ulg-python-git-docker/pages/python/pandas.md

 It provides a data structure called _DataFrame_ - essentially a multidimensional array with row and column labels - that is high-performant, easy-to-use and flexible.
 Pandas is build on top of NumPy, so it gains all the optimisations and functions that are associated with this package.

-These notes are heavily inspired by the notes of Gregor Ehresperger from previous years in this class.
+These notes are heavily inspired by the notes of Gregor Ehrensperger from previous years in this class.

 # First steps